Adam-Prieto/demo-repo2/README.md

 Commit 7 - Switching back to bug-fix-experimental to finish it off.\
 Commit 8 - Successfully switched back to bug-fix-experimental.\
 Commit 9 - Last Commit for bug-fix-experimental.\
-Commit 11 - Merged bug-fix-experimental into bug-fix
+Commit 11 - Merged bug-fix-experimental into bug-fix\
+Commit 12 - Merge was successful, this will finish off bug-fix.

 ### Git Terminal Commands Used
 clear -- clears terminal